polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Unmount"></a>
 ##### Unmount any partitions from the SD card
 Find out which partitions were mounted, if any, for the SD card.
-This can be used using the following command before and after plugging the SD card to your host computer:
+This can be done using the following command before and after plugging the SD card to your host computer:
 ```
 ls /dev/sd*
 ```